+We will equip the space of multilinear maps with the norm metric.
+Thus Subsequently, we will just write $||-||$ to denote the norm of a vector or an operator, trusting that it is clear from the context which norm is meant.

+This notion of derivative can be extended to smooth maps $f\colon M\to N$ where $M, N$ are smooth manifolds with boundary.
+We will only apply it to the case when $N=\R^n$ and $M$ is a finite disjoint union of either open or closed discs in $\R^m$.

-\subsection{Topology on spaces of smooth maps}
+\subsubsection{Topology on spaces of smooth maps}

-We endow the space $C^\infty(M, N)$ of smooth maps from $M$ to $N$ with the compact-open $C^\infty$-topology, a.k.a the weak Whitney topology.
-Thus a sequence of smooth functions $f_n\colon M\to N$ converges to $f$ if for every multi-index $\alpha$, the sequence $\partial^\alpha\! f_n$ converges to $\partial^\alpha\! f$ uniformly on every compact subspace of $M$.
-All spaces of embeddings, immersions, $r$-immersions, etc. are endowed with the subspace topology from the space of smooth maps.
+We endow the space $C^\infty(M, \R^n)$ of smooth maps from $M$ to $\R^n$ with the compact-open $C^\infty$-topology, a.k.a the weak Whitney $C^\infty$-topology.
+Thus a sequence of smooth functions $f_j\colon M\to \R^n$ converges to $f$ if for every $k\ge 0$ the sequence $f_j^{(k)}$ converges to $f^{(k)}$ uniformly on every compact subspace of $M$.
+When $M$ is a subset of $\R^m$, this is equivalent to saying that for every multi-index $\alpha$, the sequence $\partial^\alpha f_j$ converges to $\partial^\alpha f$ uniformly on every compact subspace of $M$.
+All spaces of embeddings, immersions, $r$-immersions, etc. are endowed with the subspace topology from the space of smooth maps. \end{section}